Tarrant County Appraisal District

 How to File a Protest

 Property owners can file a protest online through their TAD online account.
-The process is straightforward, involving the submission of a formal protest along with any supporting documentation.
-The ARB will review the protest, and hearings are scheduled to resolve any disputes.
+The process generally involves submitting a formal protest and any supporting documentation.
+The ARB reviews the protest, and hearings are scheduled to resolve disputes.

 Tarrant Appraisal Review Board (TARB)

 The Tarrant Appraisal Review Board (TARB) is a separate entity responsible for hearing and resolving disputes related to property valuations.
-TARB members are appointed by the taxing units within Tarrant County, and they conduct hearings to review protests and decide on the appropriate valuation.
+TARB members are appointed under the applicable process, and hearings are conducted to review protests and determine whether changes are warranted.

 Understanding Property Tax Rates

 Each taxing unit within Tarrant County, such as a city, school district, or municipal utility district, sets its own tax rate.
 These rates determine the amount of property tax that will be levied on each property within its jurisdiction.
-The Tarrant Appraisal District determines the market value of properties, which is then used by these taxing units to calculate the tax burden.
+The Tarrant Appraisal District determines the market value of properties, which is then used by taxing units in their tax calculations.

 TAD does not set tax rates, mail property tax bills, or collect payments.
-It only determines appraised values and maintains the appraisal roll; each taxing unit’s own tax office is responsible for billing and collecting property taxes.
+It determines appraised values and maintains the appraisal roll.
+Each taxing unit’s own tax office is responsible for billing and collecting property taxes.

 Transparency in Taxation